LogtalkDotOrg/logtalk-for-vscode/README.md

 There are also "Test Documentation Cache" add "Refresh Documentation Cache" commands that can be used for testing and refreshing the documentation cache used by the Logtalk chat participant.
 These commands can only be called from the command palette.

+The output of the "Generate Project Documentation" and "Generate Project Diagrams" commands assume that the documentation and the diagrams will be browsed locally in VSCode (with the entry point being the main diagram, which can be opened using the "Open SVG in Viewer" command).
+To generate documentation and diagrams for publication, define a _doclet_ and run it using the "Run Project Doclets" command.

 #### Directory and source file commands

 These commands can be triggered from the editor/context menu via right-click in the editor area.
 These commands can also be triggered from the command palette assuming there's an active editor window.